Mistakes to avoid when investing in CDs

 Because the Fed's increases are expected to take place over the next three years, committing to today's rates for a 4- or 5-year CD can hurt you twice.

-First, you'll under-earn future yields by a significant margin in the fourth and fifth years, since rates will have been on a three-year climb.
+First, you'll under-earn future yields by a significant margin in the fourth and fifth years because rates will have been on a three-year climb.

 How much do CDs pay?